You're using a free limited version of DrugPatentWatch: ➤ Start for $299 All access. No Commitment.

 This drug has twenty-three patent family members in fifteen countries.

 The generic ingredient in MOXEZA is moxifloxacin hydrochloride.
 There are eighteen drug master file entries for this compound.
-Thirty-five suppliers are listed for this compound.
+Thirty-three suppliers are listed for this compound.
 Additional details are available on the moxifloxacin hydrochloride profile page.

 AI Deep Research